 The UC San Diego Division of Trauma, Surgical Critical Care, Burns & Acute Care Surgery is part of the Department of Surgery.
-The Division was designed to respond to any emergency call 24/7 with fully equipped state-of-the art trauma bays.
-Whether a trauma or a burn victim, they will be seen by a multidisciplinary team of specialists including trauma surgeons, trauma nurses, neurosurgeons, orthopedic surgeons, plastic surgeons and spine specialists.
-All aspects of care and all subspecialties in medicine are coordinated in the care of each trauma/burn patient under the direction and leadership of Raul Coimbra, MD, PhD, FACS, the Monroe E. Trout Endowed Chair of Trauma; our team is always on standby and ready to provide care to critically injured patients.
-In addition, we are responsible for providing surgical care to all patients with surgical emergencies at the Hillcrest campus.
-Our mission is to save patients 'lives and send patients back to their families and loved ones.
+The Division was designed to respond to any emergency call 24/7 with fully equipped, state-of-the art trauma bays and operating room.
+Any patient with an acute surgical problem, whether trauma, critical surgical illness, burns or surgical emergency, will be seen by a multidisciplinary team of specialists including trauma surgeons, trauma nurses, neurosurgeons, orthopedic surgeons, plastic surgeons and spine specialists.
+All aspects of care and all subspecialties in medicine are coordinated in the care of each acute surgical patient under the direction of the Division Chief, Jay Doucet MD, FACS, and the acute care surgery faculty and fellows.
+Our team is present 24 hours a day at the UC San Diego Hillcrest campus and ready to provide care to critically ill and injured patients.
+Our mission is to save patients' lives and health and return patients back to their families and loved ones.

-The care of the most severely ill or injured patients requires the cooperation of multiple specialties, but we at UC San Diego believe that surgeons with advanced knowledge and training are the vital central element.
-Our educational philosophy is to teach not only the individual basics of care of sick surgical patients, but to teach the integration of care through multiple practitioners in the interdisciplinary process.
-By providing truly comprehensive care for trauma patients - from intensive care through intermediate care, acute care, and rehabilitation - the UC San Diego Trauma Center remains committed to decreasing the mortality rate from traumatic injuries in the San Diego Region.
-I would like to acknowledge all members of the Division for their hard work, dedication, and commitment to our mission.
+The care of the most severely ill or injured patients requires the cooperation of multiple specialties and disciplines, but we at UC San Diego believe that surgeons with advanced knowledge and training are the vital central element.
+Our educational philosophy is to teach not only the individual basics of care of surgical patients, but to teach the integration of care through a team multiple practitioners using interdisciplinary process.
+By providing truly comprehensive care for trauma patients - from intensive care through intermediate care, acute care, and rehabilitation - the UC San Diego Trauma Center remains committed to decreasing the mortality rate from traumatic injuries and acute surgical illness in San Diego County and region.
+I would like to recognize all members of the Division for their constant efforts and commitment to our vital mission.